This article has been updated to remove the author's initial hyperbolic and offensive reaction to the chips' flavor.

 The first time I heard about South Korea's super-popular honey-butter potato chips was at Oiji, a Korean restaurant in the East Village.
-I remember exactly what I said after my first bite of their version, a bowl of house-made potato chips coated in a honey-butter glaze with chili powder.
-"This is kinda disgusting."
+I remember taking a taste of house-made potato chips coated in a honey-butter glaze with chili powder and at first not getting it.
 And then I proceeded to eat another, and another, and another until not one single shard was left.
 Such is their mystical magic.

-I know calling something "disgusting" is a poor way to introduce it, but that's part of what's so interesting about these honey-butter chips.
-They belong to a small and divisive group of foods that manage to be both exactly what you do and don't want by unrestrainedly playing on our most basic cravings for salt, sugar, and/or fat.* The combination of honey with salted potato chips, for instance, strikes that wonderful sweet-salty note so many of us love, but it does it in the most shamelessly loud way possible.
-The butter, meanwhile, coats chips that have already been deep fried, an excess beyond description.
-And...yet...it's...so...good.
+To my tastebuds, these chips belong to a small and divisive group of foods that manage to successfully walk the line of excess by unrestrainedly playing on our most basic cravings for salt, sugar, and/or fat.* The combination of honey with salted potato chips, for instance, strikes that wonderful sweet-salty note so many of us love, in the most loud way possible.
+The butter, meanwhile, coats chips that have already been deep fried.
+And...it's...so...good.

 In the simplest version, salted potato chips are simply tossed with melted butter and honey, which is what most online videos show.
 At Oiji, they add a touch of brown sugar and cayenne pepper to the mix.
 I didn't just want to repeat what's already out there, so I stood in the Serious Eats test kitchen, stared at our spice collection, and asked aloud, "What can I put on these to make them a little different, but still really good?"